 5. LaLa Milan

 You couldn’t go a day without seeing a viral video showcasing LaLa’s hilarious recreations of popular culture and celebrities incidents, as well as her flicks that made you feel better until you cried when she first arrived on the scene, and she’s since grown her online following to over 3.4 million people.

-Her debut as a member of the trendy and successful team on Boomerang, a roll of the Eddie Murphy classic, was a terrific addition to the show, and it is constantly interesting to watch her conduct red carpet conversations.
+Her debut as a member of the trendy and successful team on Boomerang, a role in the Eddie Murphy classic, was a terrific addition to the show, and it is constantly interesting to watch her conduct red-carpet conversations.

 4. Ellen Cleghorne